vaadin/skeleton-starter-flow/README.md

 Run in development mode using `mvn jetty:run` and open [http://localhost:8080](http://localhost:8080) in the browser.

-If you want to run your app locally in the production mode, run `mvn jetty:run -Pproduction`.
+If you want to run your app locally in the production mode, run `mvn jetty:run-war`.

 ### Running Integration Tests

 Integration tests are implemented using [Vaadin TestBench](https://vaadin.com/testbench).
 The tests take a few minutes to run and are therefore included in a separate Maven profile.
-We recommend running tests with a production build to minimize the chance of development time toolchains affecting test stability.
 To run the tests using Google Chrome, execute

-`mvn verify -Pit,production`
+`mvn verify -Pit`

 and make sure you have a valid TestBench license installed (you can obtain a trial license from the [trial page](